hivellm/gov/bips/BIP-00/BIP-00-implementation-plan.md

 # BIP-00 Implementation Plan

 ## Overview
-This document outlines the comprehensive implementation plan for BIP-00: CMMV-Hive Governance Extension for Cursor IDE.
+This document outlines the comprehensive implementation plan for BIP-00: HiveLLM Governance Extension for Cursor IDE.

 ## Project Scope and Timeline